Yandex Cloud

 • Available metrics

 Managed Service for MySQL® has a built-in tool for collecting session and query statistics.
-These metrics can be useful when analyzing the performance and optimizing the settings of a cluster.
+These metrics can be useful when analyzing the cluster’s performance and optimizing its settings.

 Enabling statistics collectionEnabling statistics collection